rmathisen-aws/Create_a_VPC_with_Public_and_Private_Subnets/README.md

 **Process:** <br/>
 \
 **1) Create the VPC.** <br/>
+VPC → Virtual Private Cloud → Your VPCs \
+Notice that there is a VPC that's already been created.
+This is the Default VPC for this Region. \
+Rename this VPC to 'Default_VPC'

 VPC → Virtual Private Cloud → Your VPCs → Create VPC \
 IPv4 CIDR block: 10.0.0.0/16 \
 Tenancy: Default